 “Female,” Trey said.
 “What I hear is that she’s really young-looking, smart, and smokin’ hot.
-Hmm… I don’t know.
-We may have a problem, seeing as you let this repulsive ancient dude—”
+Hmm.
+I don’t know.
+We may have a problem, seeing as you let this repulsive ancient dude get to you.”

-“Funny,” Mark said, snatching the envelope from Trey.
+“Funny.”
+Mark grabbed the envelope from Trey.
 “Just give me the details.”